linepogl/impartial-pipes/doc/Filtering/p_take.md

 ## p_take

-Partial function to take the first n elements of an iterable.
+Returns a partial function that takes the first n elements of an iterable.

 ### Syntax
 ```php